ceramicnetwork/docs/docs/clients/javascript/cli.md

 By default, the CLI is authenticated using the [Key DID Provider](https://github.com/ceramicnetwork/key-did-provider-ed25519){:target="_blank"}.
 The seed for this DID is stored in `~/.ceramic/config.json`.
 If this file is not present on startup a new DID will be randomly generated.
 It's currently not possible to use the Ceramic CLI with other DID methods.

 ## **Usage**
 Use the `ceramic daemon -h` command to see additional commands and options.
+To try basic functionality using the CLI, visit the [Quick Start](../../build/quick-start.md) guide.

 </br></br></br>